rczamor/recipe-remix/replit.md

 - **Ingredient**: Recipe ingredients with quantity, name, brand, price, and ordering
 - **Instruction**: Step-by-step cooking instructions with description, timing, and ordering
 - **Rating**: User ratings for recipes using session-based anonymous rating system
+- **RecipeRevision**: Complete revision history for each recipe, storing snapshots of all recipe data with change summaries

 ### Backend Services (Django Views & Services)
 - **Recipe Management**: Full CRUD operations with search functionality